arve0/master/thesis.md

 The methods described here seek to provide those tools, reducing mental overhead for the microscope operator being the main aim.
-Using the methods described, the user avoids a lot of repetitive trivial labor and can turn his focus on the research.
-In particular a detailed description of microscope settings, steps of automated scanning and correlation to clinical data follows.
+Using the methods described, the user avoids a lot of repetitive, trivial, labor and can turn his attention on the research.
+This chapter contain description of microscope settings, steps of automated scanning and procedure for correlation to clinical data.

 ## Microscope